 How Do I Reconnect A Bluetooth Device After Forgetting It on Mac?

-If you happen to be using a Mac, some Bluetooth devices get forgot automatically.
+If you happen to be using a Mac, some Bluetooth devices get forgotten automatically.
 When this situation arises, Mac users are advised to try running an SMC or PRAM reset before pairing again.

 How Come My Bluetooth Won’t Turn On?